Ministry

 - What relationships do we already have, what relationships do we need to establish? (target audience, city, partner organizations)

-- What are the costs? (rent, salaries, utilities, communication, technology, materials)
+- What are the costs? (e.g. rent, salaries, utilities, communication, technology, materials)

 A workshop,